Systemic Support for Britain's Nonstandard Workers

 A Sleeping Giant

 Current labour market infrastructure for lower-income seekers of nonstandard work is horrible.
 "Gig work" apps, led by Uber, need to repay venture capitalists for the huge price subsidies used to reach dominance of their sector.
 So, they cut pay, mislead work-seekers, secrete data, and can retain 30% or more of workers' earnings.
-These companies invest heavily to overturn worker rights.
+These companies invest heavily to inhibit worker rights.

 But there is a sleeping giant for people needing fluid work.
 Government routinely provides supportive labour market infrastructure.
 Britain's 600+ Jobcentres are alternatives to commercial staffing agencies.
 DWP offers an all-sectors job-matching platform to compete with for-profits like Indeed or Monster.
 These public services ensure fairness, inclusion, opportunity, open data, and local alignment.